bqbbo/jlox-interpreter/README.md

 **This repository is subject to multiple licenses, as required by the license of Crafting Interpreters by Robert Nystrom.** Please read `https://github.com/bqbbo/jlox-interpreter/blob/main/LICENSE` for all licensing information as it is unique from all of my other repositories.

-All `".java"` files are under the MIT license, per the [Crafting Interpreters Repository License.](https://github.com/munificent/craftinginterpreters/blob/master/LICENSE/)
+All `.java` files are under the MIT license, per the [Crafting Interpreters Repository License.](https://github.com/munificent/craftinginterpreters/blob/master/LICENSE/)

 All other files are under the [GNU General Public License V3](https://www.gnu.org/licenses/gpl-3.0.en.html), with potentially a few exceptions.